dablenparty/.hyprland/README.md

 GenerateSrcinfo
 ```

-Next time you run `paru`, it should download the [PKGBUILD](pkgbuild/PKGBUILD) and update it with the rest of the system.
+Next time you run `paru -Sy`, it should download the [PKGBUILD](pkgbuild/PKGBUILD) so that it can be updated with the rest of the system.

 ### Post-Installation